-In a car crash, all factors are carefully examined to determine how the accident occurred.
+In a Fort Worth car crash, all factors are carefully examined to determine how the accident occurred.
 If a driver’s shoe slipped off or became stuck under a pedal, this factor could have contributed to the cause of a crash.
 If a driver was barefoot and his foot slipped off the pedal, driving barefoot could be a factor in the cause of the crash.

 While it may seem unimportant, the choice to drive barefoot or wear certain shoes could impact a personal injury claim.
 Texas comparative fault laws state each person’s responsibility for the cause of an accident is factored into the amount of compensation the person may receive for a personal injury claim.